What Are Chronic Hiccups?

 Popular maneuvers (holding the breath, drinking cold water, getting scared) work for transient acute hiccups, which resolve spontaneously anyway.
 For chronic hiccups (> 48 hours), these techniques have no established efficacy.
 Chronic hiccups require medical investigation and treatment of the underlying cause — there is no effective "home technique" to resolve them.

 Yes.
-In severe cases, chronic hiccups directly interfere with feeding — they make complete meals impossible, cause vomiting, and prevent adequate swallowing.
+In severe cases, chronic hiccups directly interfere with feeding — they make complete meals impossible, trigger vomiting, and prevent adequate swallowing.
 Chronic diaphragm fatigue may compromise breathing.
-Patients with long-standing intractable hiccups frequently develop significant weight loss, malnutrition, and severe impact on quality of life, including depression and insomnia.
+Patients with long-standing intractable hiccups frequently develop significant weight loss, malnutrition, and a severe impact on quality of life, including depression and insomnia.

 Related Reading